phodal/awesome-iot/README.md

  - [moquette](https://github.com/andsel/moquette) - Java MQTT lightweight broker
  - [SurgeMQ](https://github.com/surgemq/surgemq) -  is a high performance MQTT broker and client library that aims to be fully compliant with MQTT 3.1 and 3.1.1 specs.
  - [VerneMQ](https://github.com/erlio/vernemq) - A distributed MQTT message broker
+ - [Homie for ESP8266](https://github.com/marvinroger/homie-esp8266) - An Arduino for ESP8266 implementation of Homie, an MQTT convention for the IoT.

 ###CoAP